 Australian forces invade Borneo.

-Other USAAF begins daily operations against airfields on Kyushu and Shikoku from which Japanese kamikaze attacks are launched.
+Other USAAF units begin daily operations against airfields on Kyushu and Shikoku from which Japanese kamikaze attacks are launched.

-201st Mexican Expeditionary Squardron beings operations flying P-47 Thunderbolts from Clark Field, Philippines.2
+201st Mexican Expeditionary Squadron beings operations flying P-47 Thunderbolts from Clark Field, Philippines.2

 P-47's arriving on Ie Shima3 for attacks on Japan.